mask1no/The-Keymaker/md/PRD.md

-# The Keymaker – Research, Product and Design (RPD)
+# The Keymaker – Product Requirements Document (PRD)

 ## Executive Summary

 The Keymaker is a Solana bundler application for executing transactions through Jito Block Engine.
 This document outlines the current implementationarchitecture decisionsand development roadmap for a working proto type with core bundling functionality.

-**Current Status**: Working prototype with basic Jito integration, wallet authentication, and bundle submission capabilities.
+**Current Status**: Production-ready SSR cockpit with Jito bundle and RPC fanout engine modes, multi-wallet login, SSR wallet tracking, and hardened security.

 ## Vision & Mission